NEORV32 (RISC-V) by zerogravity

 - General Software Setup - configure the software framework

-- Application Compilation - compile an application using
+- Application Compilation - compile an application using make

 - Upload via Bootloader - upload and execute executables